shivjidboss/UnmaiZeithi2.0/Docs/Readme.md

 # Unmai Zeithi - 2.0

-A simple Ethereum DApp for determining authenticity of information
+A simple Ethereum DApp for sharing and discovering credible and useful news articles.
 ---

-##Testnet Deployments
+## Testnet Deployments

 - Ropsten: